jupyterhub/systemdspawner/README.md

 #### Centos 7 ####

-The kernel has all the features we need, but the version of systemd is too old to support all the features we need - especially the notebook security related ones.
-We do not entirely support Centos 7 right now, but will provide partial support in the future.
+The kernel has all the features we need, but the version of systemd (219) is too old to support all the features we need - especially the notebook security related ones.
+Basic spawning, memory & cpu limiting will work, however.

 ## Installation ##